jerinsarker/Automation-using-Junit-with-Selenium/README.md

 Browser and Driver:

 - ChromeDriver, FireFoxDriver, or any compatible browser driver.
-# What I Have Done in this project:
+# What I Have Done In This Project:
 - Task1: Webform Automation for Digital Unit-utomated field inputs.,implemented file upload functionality and asserted the expected success message: "Thank you for your submission!".
 - Task2:Guest Registration Automation for WP Everest- Automated field inputs for First Name, Last Name, Email, Password, Gender, DOB, Nationality, Phone, Country, and acceptance of Terms & Conditions.
 Asserted successful registration upon submission.